Code-Institute-Submissions/Follow-the-moon/README.md

 During development I restructured my website layout a little bit, because I saw that this was visually better.
 What I changed was:
 1. The homepage I changed my button to from "Follow me!" to "Curious to know more?" this seemed to make more sense.
 I also made it link to the Daily life page.
-2. The daily life page, I changed the navbar position from fourth page to second page.
+2. The daily life page, I changed the page position in the navbar from fourth page to second page.
 This was more logical because the button on the homepage was changed and linked to this page.
-I then added the "Follow me!" button to this page, where you can sign up to the newsletter.
+I then added the "Follow me!" button to this page, where you can sign up for the newsletter.
 3. The moon calendar page I changed the "Download me!" button into "View me!" so that the calendar appeard in a pop-up which was an advise given by my mentor.
 But because then it would not be responsive to get it into the original A4 size I decided to add a download link for if you would like to save it and print it.
 4. The moon calendar, I decided to change the background color from hex color #52547A to hex color #9E7B78.
 This was to create more unity with the moon calendar page.
 5. The meditations page, the page has a lot less text then the moon phases page, that is why I decided to change the layout into card decks.
 This resulted in a visually better oriented page.